Is Ivermectin safe for a guinea pig infected with lice, mites, or internal parasites?

 If by some luck you can notice the symptoms and can treat them, then you do not have to worry about the long-term side effects of the mild overdose your guinea pig went through.

-There are no recorded incidents of a mild overdose so your guinea pig will recover and live normally once it’s healed.
+Your guinea pig will recover and live normally once it’s healed.

 For guinea pigs, the chances of getting side effects are very low.